Levator scapulae syndrome

 The levator scapula muscle is one of a number of shoulder muscles that may be implicated when you have neck pain.
 Both the shoulder and neck are very complicated, which means it’s important to get any pain or dysfunction in that area diagnosed by a qualified, licensed health professional.

-In athletes and others involved with physical activities, the most prominent cause of levator scapulae syndrome is overuse.
 This can arise due to multiple factors.
 Failure to warm up correctly before activity or to stretch and strengthen the neck muscles regularly is a common contributing factor.
 Another is to train for extensive periods when the muscles have become noticeably weakened.
 Similar damage can be caused due to greatly increasing your exercise program very quickly, as this does not allow the muscles sufficient time to adjust.
-Outside of sport, the syndrome can be caused by maintaining bad posture, usually as a result of sitting for long periods such as in a desk job.
+Outside of sports, the syndrome can be caused by maintaining bad posture, usually as a result of sitting for long periods such as in a desk job.
 Prior injury to the shoulders or neck, or any pre-existing deficiency in those areas, can also put you at higher risk.

-Levator scapulae syndrome symptoms :-
+Levator scapulae syndrome symptoms:

 The main symptom is that of pain which is felt in the upper back, where the muscle attaches to the top of the shoulder blade.
-Pain can also be felt in the neck, over the top of the shoulder or between the shoulder blades.
+Pain can also be felt in the neck, over the top of the shoulder, or between the shoulder blades.
 This pain may disappear quickly when heat is applied over the shoulder blade.
 Other symptoms include:

-1. reduced range of movement of Neck
+1. reduced range of movement of the Neck

 2. swelling/inflammation